 A student may elect to pursue a dual specialization while achieving their master of engineering degree.
-Dual specialization requires a minimum of 42 credits without a thesis or 39 credits with a thesis.
-In such cases, students must satisfy all requirements of the two programs and complete an additional 9 credits in the second program.
+In such cases, the student must satisfy all requirements of the two programs.

 ASSISTANTSHIPS AND FELLOWSHIPS

 A limited number of graduate assistantships are available.
 Assistantship appointments require service to the School of Engineering via participating in research projects or assisting faculty in executing teaching assignments.
 The assistantships are awarded by the dean upon recommendation of the department.
 The amount of service does not ordinarily exceed 20 hours per week.
 Most students who accept assistantship appointments complete their course of study within two years.
 Tuition reimbursed for graduate assistants is considered taxable income in accordance with current Internal Revenue Service regulations.